pwyq/blog/_posts/2017-08-26-Blog-First-Rebuilt.md

     - HTTPs
 ---

-Now, it was actually two weeks ago since my site had been fully rebuilt, yet, I haven't wrote a single post.
+Now, it has actually passed two weeks since my site had been fully rebuilt, yet, I haven't wrote a single post.
 "Um-huh, this is not good.
 People will go to a blog site for meaningful posts, not for the code behind the site."
 I thought to myself.
 Right, I thus fi--nally force myself to wrote down the first post after rebuilding.